-The huge delays in the release of Microsoft Dynamics NAV 2009 was a result of Microsoft's "restructuring" of they development teams.
-For a number of years it was like Microsoft had almost eliminated most of the core NAV team in Copenhagen.
+The huge delays in the release of Dynamics NAV 2009 was a result of Microsoft's "restructuring" of they development teams.
+For a number of years it was like Microsoft had almost eliminated most of their core NAV team in Copenhagen.
 It was very clear to both partners and users, that Axapta was the product Microsoft had their focus on now.
-Only a hand full of old NAV team was left.
+Only a hand full of old Navision team were left.

 (The role center of NAV 2013)